aws/aws-encryption-sdk-dafny/ComAmazonawsDynamodb/ERRATA.md

 - All Input types end with "Request" instead of "Input"
 - All Output types end with "Response" instead of "Output"

-There is also the following inconsistency for Dafny type names which was manually updated:
-- IDynamoDB_20120810Client -> IDynamoDB__20120810Client

 ### CapacityUnit type inconsistencies

 In Smithy ConsumedCapacityUnits are modelled as `integer`, however these fields are Doubles in the Java SDK.